 Polly Wants a Microphone: Wizards' pets all tend to get smarter and stranger, but Tom and Carl's prophetic macaw Peach is unusually intelligent and gifted (not to mention cranky).
 This is because she's a mortal incarnation of one of the Powers.

 Primordial Chaos: Eternity, the place outside of time where the Powers That Be dwelled before they created the universes.
 The most powerful of the Powers still exist mainly in Eternity, projecting mere fragments of themselves into the universes to interact with things that exists inside of time.

 Reconstruction: A Wizard of Mars is essentially a study in creating a modern day story that both justifies and explains the now discredited in serious fiction "invaders from Mars" plot.

 Rewriting Reality: What the Speech does when spoken by a wizard (non-wizardly Speech speakers are unaffected because magic only happens if The Powers will it).
 Writing names requires especial care.
 Famously, Nita rewrote the name of the Lone Power while reading the Book of Night With Moon, opening the chance for Its redemption.

 Sentient Vehicle: In the first book, Kit and Nita encounter cars, including a Lotus Esprit who are alive and acting as predators/prey in the urban jungle of Manhattan.

-Satan: The Lone Power, though seeing as he has to trick species into accepting death and entropy, he also represents the Trickster gods of Native American legends.
+Satan: Because All Myths Are True, the Lone Power serves as the basis for humanity's stories about Satan and similar figures, though seeing as he has to trick species into accepting death and entropy, he may also have given rise to the Trickster gods of Native American legends.